 - 4.3.
 Excluding the majority of the main settlements themselves, the neighbourhood area lies wholly within the Metropolitan Green Belt.
-The exception is Elstree Village, part of which is still washed over by the Green Belt (Figure 3).
+The exception is Elstree Village, only part of which is still located within ("washed over by") the Green Belt (Figure 3).
 This Green Belt designation has served to restrict the quantum of development possible in the area by safeguarding against sprawl, reducing coalescence between settlements (both within the neighbourhood area and beyond, notably north London) and preserving the character of the area.
-The those nearby It is greatly valued by the community, who are keen to see it maintained. - 4.4.
-The adopted Local Plan sets out a settlement hierarchy for the Borough: - Borehamwood is described as "a diverse, growing population and an important economic centre for south Hertfordshire, rail and bus links to London and other key towns, an international reputation for film and television production, along with a retail centre with a growing presence of national multiples". - Elstree (that part outside of the Green Belt) is described as "a distinctive village in its own rights, which, despite its close proximity and association with Borehamwood, contains a small but viable centre with a range of local businesses and services with limited opportunities for infill development". - Elstree (that art within the Green Belt) is described as "a small rural village within the Green Belt which remains largely residential in character and land use, relying on larger settlements nearby for employment and local services". - 4.5.
+It is greatly valued by members of the community, who are keen to see it maintained. - 4.4.
+The adopted Local Plan sets out a settlement hierarchy for the Borough: - Borehamwood is described as "a diverse, growing population and an important economic centre for south Hertfordshire, rail and bus links to London and other key towns, an international reputation for film and television production, along with a retail centre with a growing presence of national multiples". - Elstree (that part outside of the Green Belt) is described as "a distinctive village in its own right, which, despite its close proximity and association with Borehamwood, contains a small but viable centre with a range of local businesses and services with limited opportunities for infill development". - Elstree (that part within the Green Belt) is described as "a small rural village within the Green Belt which remains largely residential in character and land use, relying on larger settlements nearby for employment and local services".
+Note that in fact, this part of Elstree has no 'centre' and minimal services. - 4.5.
 A fourth distinctive settlement area is the hamlet of Well End, which sits at the eastern edge of Borehamwood and comprises approximately four streets. - 4.6.
 The Elstree Way Corridor Area Action Plan sets out a comprehensive strategy for this part of Borehamwood, to deliver housing and other facilities to 2025.
+It is being updated.

-Figure 3: Map showing key settlements and Green Belt in the neighbourhood area
+Figure 3: Map showing key settlements and current (June 2024) Green Belt in the neighbourhood area